RoMTHoS/Auth-Template-RT/README.md

-# A simple auth template with react and Tailwind
+# A simple Authentication Template with React and Tailwind